Severe Thunderstorm Warning issued for Logan, McLean, Tazewell by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Logan, McLean, Tazewell by NWS

-Effective: 2021-08-12 04:40:00 CDT Expires: 2021-08-12 05:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Continuous cloud to ground lightning is occurring with this storm.
+Effective: 2021-08-12 04:26:00 CDT Expires: 2021-08-12 05:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: Continuous cloud to ground lightning is occurring with this storm.
 Move indoors immediately.
 Lightning is one of nature`s leading killers.
 Remember, if you can hear thunder, you are close enough to be struck by lightning.
-Target Area: Logan; McLean; Tazewell A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 500 AM CDT FOR NORTHEASTERN LOGAN...SOUTHEASTERN TAZEWELL AND SOUTHWESTERN MCLEAN COUNTIES At 440 AM CDT, a severe thunderstorm was located over Atlanta, or 9 miles northeast of Lincoln, moving southeast at 45 mph.
+Target Area: Logan; McLean; Tazewell The National Weather Service in Lincoln has issued a * Severe Thunderstorm Warning for Northeastern Logan County in central Illinois Southeastern Tazewell County in central Illinois Southwestern McLean County in central Illinois * Until 500 AM CDT. * At 426 AM CDT, a severe thunderstorm was located near Emden, or 12 miles north of Lincoln, moving southeast at 45 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Beason.
-This includes the following highways Interstate 155 between mile markers 5 and 13.
+IMPACT...Expect damage to roofs, siding, and trees. * This severe thunderstorm will be near Armington around 435 AM CDT.
+Lincoln and Atlanta around 440 AM CDT.
+McLean around 445 AM CDT.
+Other locations in the path of this severe thunderstorm include Beason.
+This includes the following highways Interstate 155 between mile markers 5 and 20.
 Interstate 55 between mile markers 129 and 145.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0